-People with paranoid personality disorder tend to have a pervasive distrust of others.
+People with PPD tend to have a pervasive distrust of others.
 They attribute malevolent motives to other people.
 Without any real basis for their beliefs, they feel that others are harming or exploiting them.
 They become preoccupied with the issue of who can be trusted and who cannot.
 They read demeaning messages into the words and behavior of others, and they frequently bear grudges against others.
 They perceive attacks against them that are not apparent to other people.
 They have difficulty in confiding in others for fear that information will be used against them.
 They become angry quickly and they are quick to counter-attack.

 Do you think you have Paranoid Personality Disorder?